drtheuns/apitizer_php/docs/concepts.md

 The ability for clients to specify which fields should be fetched adds some constraints to the backend.
-Namely, each field should be treated independently because it is known ahead of time which fields will be selected.
+Namely, each field should be treated independently because it is not known ahead of time which fields will be selected.
 Consequently, things such as transformations, validation, rendering, etc. should be done individually.